nir0s/ghost/README.md

 $ ghost
 Usage: ghost [OPTIONS] COMMAND [ARGS]...

+  Ghost generates a secret-store in which you can keep your secrets encrypted.
+Ghost isn't real.
+It's just in your head.

 Options:
   -h, --help  Show this message and exit.

 Commands:
-  delete  Delete a key from the stash get     Retrieve a key from the stash init    Init a stash list    List all keys in the stash put     Insert a key to the stash
+  delete  Delete a key from the stash export  Export all keys to a file get     Retrieve a key from the stash init    Init a stash list    List all keys in the stash load    Loads all keys from an exported key file to... purge   Purge the stash from all of its keys put     Insert a key to the stash

 $ ghost init